 Although you can create specific retargeting audiences within social platforms like Facebook and Twitter, I tend to go with retargeting providers that allow me to target multiple networks within one dashboard.

-LinkedIn also has their own retargeting solution called Lead Accelerator that you can use for, you guessed it, retargeting on their network.
+LinkedIn also has their own retargeting solution called Lead Accelerator that you can use for retargeting on their network.

-Many traditional PPC channels like AdWords and Bing Ads don’t have access to ad inventory on social networks.
+Many traditional PPC channels like Google Ads and Bing Ads don’t have access to ad inventory on social networks.

 Go directly to the social network or use 3rd party tools to keep as many of your campaigns under one dashboard.

 You read that right, and there’s a way to do it.